Coast Guard icebreaker medevacs woman from icebound Mackinac Island

 |0

-This work, Coast Guard icebreaker medevacs woman from icebound Mackinac Island, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard icebreaker medevacs woman from icebound Mackinac Island, by CPO John Masson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT